-- Political groups (TBA) - Public consultation via website end date 21 April 2017 - Registered Provider consultation end date 28 April 2017 (full policy document)
+- Public consultation via website ended 21 April 2017 - Registered Provider consultation ended date 28 April 2017 (full policy document)

-5. OTHER ISSUES
+5. OTHER CONSIDERATIONS

 5.1 Policy 'Go live' date

 It is expected that once the policy is adopted by the local authority, there will be work to design and develop the tools to implement the process.
 There will therefore be a gap between adoption of the policy and its full implementation.
 Implementation may require the development of a new IT system and this will be carried out in a timely manner.